-In February 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases, that provided new guidance related to accounting for leases.
+In February 2016, the FASB issued ASU 2016-02, Leases, that provided new guidance related to accounting for leases.
 Under the new guidance, lessees are required to recognize a right-of-use asset and a lease liability for substantially all leases.
 The new guidance will continue to classify leases as either financing or operating, with classification affecting the pattern of expense recognition.
 The accounting applied by a lessor under the new guidance will be substantially equivalent to current lease accounting guidance.
-Entities have the option to adopt the new guidance using a modified retrospective approach through cumulative effect adjustment to net assets applied either to the beginning of the earliest period presented or the beginning of the period of adoption.
-The new guidance is effective July 1, 2019.
-The Center is in the process of measuring the effects of the applying the accounting standard in future applicable periods.
+Entities have the option to adopt the new guidance using a modified retrospective approach through a cumulative effect adjustment to retained earnings applied either to the beginning of the earliest period presented or the beginning of the period of adoption.
+The new guidance is effective June 1, 2022 for the Center.